 He added that the coasts have been moving toward smaller, shared, hoteling-type spaces.

 Employees say that they want to connect with values, experiences and needs-based services over just a space to work in, said Bryan.
-In two workplace surveys conducted by M+A Architects at the end of 2021, flexibility in space and schedule were requirements for employees not to leave the companies they work for, he continued.
+In two workplace surveys conducted by MA Design at the end of 2021, flexibility in space and schedule were requirements for employees not to leave the companies they work for, he continued.

 “In the Central Ohio market, we’ve seen a lot of employers who are incentivizing their workers in new and unique ways to encourage them to spend more time in the office.
 This includes offering dedicated office space to those that are coming into the office a specified number of days a week, where those under the threshold are using shared space,” explained Gregory.